thebadcc/mfer-builder/README.md

 * Trait 2: 02
 * ... and so forth.

-If you exceed the trait maximum, that trait will be automatically reset to random ('00').
+If you exceed the trait maximum, the image will not render.
+Future releases will default these over inclusion to random ('00').

-For Example:
+To obtain the seed, you may look at the table below or generate one using the [mfer playground](https://thebadcc-eth.github.io/mfer-builder/).

-* 0000000000000000000000000000 would mean all traits are selected at random;
+Sincerely,

-* -100000000000000000000000000 would mean there was no background and all other traits are selected at random.
+    -thebadcc